 Pakistan's Senate passes bills to extend Gen Bajwa's tenure

-Pakistan's upper house of Parliament on Wednesday passed three crucial bills to give an extension to Army chief Gen Qamar Javed Bajwa for another three years.
+Pakistan's Parliament on Wednesday passed three crucial bills to give extension to Army chief Gen Qamar Javed Bajwa for three years after the Supreme Court pointed out irregularities in the manner the close confidant of Prime Minister Imran Khan was granted a fresh term.
 The bills to extend the retirement age from 60 to 64 years for the chiefs of army, navy and air force, and the chairman of the joint chief of staff committee sailed through the Senate or the upper house despite protests from minor parties, Geo News said.

 As soon as the bills were passed, Senate chairman Sadiq Sanjrani adjourned the session.
-The bills were already approved by the Standing Committee on Defence.
+The Senate session lasted only 20 minutes and no other agenda other than the laying of a few reports was taken up, Dawn said.
+Subsequently, Sanjrani forwarded the bills to the Senate standing committee for approval, which held an emergency meeting within minutes after adjournment of the Senate sitting and passed them unanimously, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)